Free vegan keto calculator

 Sample 1-Day Vegan Keto Menu

-- Lunch: Large salad with hemp seeds, macadamia nuts, cucumber, and a tahini-lemon dressing.
+- Lunch: Large salad with hemp seeds, macadamia nuts, and a tahini-lemon dressing.

-- Snack: A handful of pecans or a vegan keto protein shake with almond milk.
+- Snack: A handful of pecans or a vegan keto protein shake.

-- Dinner: Zucchini noodles (Zoodles) with a creamy avocado-basil pesto sauce and baked tempeh cubes.
+- Dinner: Zucchini noodles (Zoodles) with avocado-basil pesto and baked tempeh.

 Frequently Asked Questions